pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.5.2 =
+This minor upgrade makes the clustering process (used in planning and catalysis) a little easier.
+It also fixes a few small bugs.

 = 1.5.1 =
 This minor upgrade fixes one tiny but important bug (catalysis report graphs did not print).